aspose-html/Aspose.HTML-API-References/english/net/aspose.html.dom.css/icssfontfacerule/_index.md

 ---
 title: ICSSFontFaceRule
 second_title: Aspose.HTML for .NET API Reference
-description: The CSSFontFaceRule interface represents a fontface rule in a CSS style sheet.
-The fontface rule is used to hold a set of font descriptions.
+description: The CSSFontFaceRule interface represents a font-face rule in a CSS style sheet.
+The font-face rule is used to hold a set of font descriptions.
 type: docs
 weight: 400
 url: /net/aspose.html.dom.css/icssfontfacerule/